Pruning trees and shrubs

 Avoid topping trees.
 Removing large branches leaves stubs that can cause several health problems.
 It also destroys the plant's natural shape and promotes suckering and development of weak branch structures.

-Prune to maintain plants; intended purposes in a landscape, such as:
+Prune to maintain intended purposes for plants in a landscape:

-- maintaining a desired plant form or special garden forms
+- To maintain or encourage a desired plant form or special garden forms.

 Prune to improve plant appearance